 The way we see it, the Mr. Coffee ECMP1000 is best for people who appreciate a good espresso or latte and are not obsessive about the finesse.
 If you’re particular about controlling temperature, pre-infusion time, grind size, dosing, and tamping, you should consider buying a more expensive semi-automatic brewer.

 If you’re looking for an espresso machine that’s very basic, the DeLonghi EC155 is the best bet.
-It’s the best budget espresso machine because it costs under $100 while letting you brew espresso and milk drinks at home.
+It’s a great buy for the money because it costs under $100 while letting you brew espresso and milk drinks at home.
 But, considering the low price tag, you should prepare to live with some limitations.
 So, let’s go over the haves and have-nots of this product.

 Since the EC155 is a semi-automatic, you will need to dose and tamp the portafilter yourself.
 After preparing the portafilter and attaching it to the group head, you can turn the knob on the machine to start brewing your espresso.
 Once the machine finishes pre-infusion and brewing, you get a cup of delicious espresso.
 Now, you can use the steam wand to froth milk and make yourself a latte or a cappuccino.

 The machine has separate thermostats for steaming and brewing.
 So, the time to switch between the two functions is not very long.
 However, the frother has limited capabilities and produces limited results.
 In other words, you can make a latte, but not the best latte.

 According to us, you will receive the most from this machine if you’re an espresso-only type of person.
 To make quality milk drinks, you’ll need a separate milk frother.
 Buying a coffee grinder will also improve the taste of your espresso.
 In summary, the EC155 is great for people who are more picky about the price than the taste and versatility.